-To test the performance of the DCCNN model trained with limited data, the error of each test result is visualised in Fig. 21, which calculates the RMSE between the measurement data (ground truth) and the synthetic data generated by the DCCNN.
-The RMSE of each individual test data is in a range between 0.004 and 0.028, and the mean RMSE of the whole test set is 0.014.
+To test the performance of the DCCNN model trained with limited data, the MSE of each test result is visualized in Fig. 21, which calculates the MSE between the measurement data (ground truth) and the synthetic data generated by the DCCNN.
+The MSE of each individual test data is in a range between 0.004 to 0.028, and the mean MSE of the whole test set is 0.014.
 Interestingly, comparing the test results of Case 2 to Case 1, the number of training data in Case 2 is only 28.39% of it in Case 1.
 However, the lower bound, upper bound, and the mean value of the test errors in Case 2 are approximately doubled.
 The test errors in Case 2 are not greatly affected by the sudden reduction of training data.
 Fig. 21 also shows a phenomenon that, only using the data with impact at Loc.
-1 for training, the RMSEs of the synthetic data with impact at Locs.
-5-7 are generally in the same range, and the RMSEs of the synthetic data with impact at Locs.
+1 for training, the MSEs of the synthetic data with impact at Locs.
+5-7 are generally in the same range, and the MSEs of the synthetic data with impact at Loc.
+8 are apparently lower than those of Locs.
 5-7.
 One possible explanation for this phenomenon is that the DCCNN has only learned the features of the vibration excited by the loads close to the support (Loc.
 1).
 Since Loc.8 is also close to the support, and it is in the symmetric position of Loc.
 1, better test results were obtained when the impacts are in Loc.
 8 of the test data.